oxheadalpha/nft-tutorial/packages/fa2-interfaces/TUTORIAL.md

 JavaScript objects that can be used by [Taquito](https://tezostaquito.io/docs/originate) `originate` method.
-Functions are wrapped into `StorageBuilder` type that allow to compose them together and receive more complicated functions.
+Functions are wrapped into `StorageBuilder` type that allow to compose them together and receive more new functions.
 Here is an example of a very simple
 builder:

 ```typescript